Current EV incentives in Wisconsin

 Like many other states, Wisconsin doesn’t offer financial incentives for installing an EV charger at your home.
 However, the federal Alternative Fuel Vehicle Refueling Property Tax Credit offers up to $1,000 in tax credits for the installation of qualified vehicle refueling and recharging equipment.

-If you’re a Madison Gas and Electric customer, you won’t qualify for an EV charger rebate, but you can earn a monthly credit on your electric bill for charging during off-peak hours — even if you don’t have an EV charger.
-You can save up to $8 per month in the summer and $4 per month during the rest of the year.
+If you’re a Madison Gas and Electric customer, you won’t qualify for an EV charger rebate, but you can earn rewards for charging your EV during off-peak hours through the utility’s Charge Ahead program.
+Participants can earn up to $8 per month in the summer and $4 per month during the rest of the year by shifting most of their charging to off-peak times.

 How much can EV incentives save you in Wisconsin?